Indigenous Peoples in Latin America - a general overview

 Contrary to the declarative and legal achievements of the indigenous social movement, the security of their territories and resources has been severely affected in recent decades throughout the entire region.
 The competition between the governments of the region to attract new investments to subsoil resources or biodiversity, the incentive of extractivism and the export of raw materials, the reappearance of large agro-industrial estates, the inability and weakness of the institutions in charge of monitoring social and environmental impacts and, in some cases, a persistent racism and neglect of decision-makers towards the rights of the indigenous people of the region, have led to a new level of inequity and conflict and a progressive impoverishment of the indigenous population.

 New intergovernmental trade agreements with the economic powers of the developed world facilitate the dispossession of indigenous land and resources or their exploitation carried out without consultation and in exclusion of the indigenous inhabitants.
 The increasing investment capacity of national governments and businesses after a decade of sustained economic growth is directed towards the economic control of vast areas traditionally owned by indigenous peoples.
-The current degraded state of many indigenous territories, which are subject to large-scale extractive projects or have been stripped by mega road, port or hydroelectric power projects, affects indigenous peoples’ fundamental rights to health, food and access to clean water.
+The current degraded state of many indigenous territories, which are subject to large-scale extractive projects or have been stripped by mega road, port or hydroelectric power projects, affects indigenous peoples’ fundamental rights to health, hundreds online loans, food and access to clean water.

 Lack of implementation of indigenous peoples' rights